Omar-Abo-Ziada/Lines/README.md

 ## Architecture

-The application follows Clean Architecture with clear separation of concerns across multiple layers:
+The application follows Clean Architecture combined with Vertical Slice Architecture, focusing on organizing features by business capability rather than technical layers.
+Each feature encapsulates its own request handling, validation, and business logic, improving maintainability and scalability.

 ```
 Lines/